-The failure by you to declare a conflict of interest is serious and will be in breach of this policy.
-You may also be in breach of trust and breach of your statutory duties (for Trustees) and may be subject to legal action.
+The failure by Decision Makers to declare a conflict of interest is serious and will be in breach of this policy.
+Decision Makers may also be in breach of trust and breach of statutory duties (for Trustees) and may be subject to legal action.

-The Trust may also consider the possibility of removing you from office or being subject to disciplinary proceedings in these circumstances.
+The Trust may also consider the possibility of removing Decision Makers from office or being subject to disciplinary proceedings in these circumstances.